jpassetti/mmi675-spring2024-wordpress/readme.md

 - **Planning:** Before you start coding, outline the features you want to add.
 Consider how these will integrate with your existing site structure.
 Plan your custom post types, taxonomies, fields, and any new page templates you might need.

 #### Implementation:

+You have the freedom to choose the features you want to add, but here are some ideas to get you started:

 - **People (Actors, Directors, etc.):** Create a custom post type for people involved in TV shows and films.
 Include custom fields for biographies, filmography, and possibly a connection to the TV shows or films they've worked on.
 - **Trailers:** Integrate trailers for your TV shows or films.
 This could involve adding a new field to your existing custom post types or creating a separate post type for trailers that can be linked to your content.